dakotahp/jpark/README.md

 curl http://localhost:3000/dinosaurs/100.json | jq
 ```

-See the contents of all cages, a specific species, or a specific cage, respectively:
+See the contents of all cages, filter by specific species, or see a specific cage, respectively:

 ```
 curl http://localhost:3000/cages.json | jq